Sherry Shah

 Sherry Shah, also known as Sherry (born 5 May 1986) is a Pakistan actress, model and producer.
 She is known for her roles in dramas Mr. Shamim, Jinnah Ke Naam, Yeh Zindagi Hai and Meri Behan Meri Dewrani.

 Early life

 Sherry was born on 5 May 1986 in Karachi, Pakistan.
 She completed her studies from University of Karachi.

 Career

 She started modeling.
 She made her debut as an actress on PTV in 2000.
 She appeared in drama Wafa on PTV.
-She was noted for her roles in dramas Yeh Kaisi Mohabbat Ha, Wafa Hum Nibayen Gy, Chubhan, Sharbati, Mai Souteli, Mujhay Bhi Khuda Ne Banaya Hai, Haseena Moin Ki Kahani and Jaan Hatheli Par.
+She was noted for her roles in dramas Yeh Kaisi Mohabbat Hai, Wafa Hum Nibayen Gy, Chubhan, Sharbati, Mai Souteli, Mujhay Bhi Khuda Ne Banaya Hai, Haseena Moin Ki Kahani and Jaan Hatheli Par.
 She also appeared in drama Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Pinki which was the longest-running television series.
-She also appeared in telefilms.
+She has also appeared in telefilms.
 Since then she appeared in drama Mr. Shamim, Mr. Shamim Season 2 and Meri Behan Meri Dewrani.
 In 2019 she appeared in movie Durj as Laali.